-On April 20, 2012, the Subcommittee on Health and Human Services voted to approve the following recommendations regarding state employee health insurance benefits:
+On June 6, 2012, the Government Efficiency Task Force approved the following recommendations regarding state employee health insurance benefits by a vote of 8 yeas, 0 nays:

 - Establish uniform premium contribution amounts for all classes of state employees. - Set contributions for all employees at the current contribution levels of Career Service employees.
 Equalizing contributions at these levels is estimated to save \$34 million per year. - Implement a defined contribution (DC) model for state employee health insurance benefits.
 A DC model is estimated to save \$250-300 million per year. - Consider multiple DC options when designing a new DC structure for state employee health insurance. - Review the state's contribution and adjust for changes in health care costs at a minimum of every three years.